 1. Use You for Personal Gain

-A narcissistic friend uses you for personal gain, without even realizing it at first.
-They prioritize their needs, manipulating situations to benefit themselves, while disregarding your feelings.
+A narcissistic friend uses you without even realizing it.
+They manipulate situations to serve their needs, ignoring your feelings.

-This friend reaches out only when they require something—emotional support, financial help, or social leverage—but disappears when you need them.
-If you stand up for yourself, they might gaslight or guilt-trip you to maintain control, making you feel obligated to comply.
+They only reach out when they require something—emotional support, financial help, or social leverage—and disappear when you need them.
+If you try to stand up for yourself, they might gaslight or guilt-trip you into compliance.

-Their actions are always calculated to serve their interests.
-They don’t care about you.
-They care only about how they can benefit from having you in their life.
+Their actions are always calculated to benefit them, with little regard for your well-being.
+They don’t care about you; they only care about how you can serve their interests.

 2. Backstabbing and Betrayal